silx-kit/pyFAI/doc/source/operations/index.rst

 PyFAI is a Python library which relies on the scientific stack (numpy, scipy, matplotlib)

-* Python: version 3.7 or newer (version 3.6 was dropped with 0.21)
+* Python: version 3.8 or newer
 * NumPy: version 1.12 or newer
 * SciPy: version 0.18 or newer
 * Matplotlib: verson 2.0 or newer